deftio/fifostr/README.md

 pip install fifostr # or just pull fifostr.py from the source repository and put in your source path
 ```

+### Original Usage

+Originally part of a terminal program called 'dioterm' (albeit in much more compact form), this library was used used to 'listen' to traffic in either direction on a serial port.
+When certain patterns were found such as a command sent from the host or a special piece of data from the embedded microntroller client, fifostr would trigger a callback to do something.
+This was very useful when sequences of commands had to be set up between the host and client.
+Many of these sequences where conditional based on what either the host or client sent resulting in many variations of sequence-test cases, especially if this results in the host then having to make some other call to an unrelated process or hardware to reply correctly.

 ### Functionality
 allows a string which is treated as a deque (fifo) object with: